ventingolive/Koala/README.md

 # Koala - Web Engineering Challenge

+### Casey's Notes:
+First off this was a really cool challenge and I really enjoyed working on the story and building out the app.
+I am very comfortable in JS and React but have not had much time with typescript so that was really enjoyable to get to work with typescript.

+The only additional package that I added was GreenSock (gsap) which makes animations quicker to write.
+I wrapped the app in a system context parent that handles all state functionality for all of the child components to keep things organized and to allow for easy feature expansion.

+I look forward to your feedback so that I can continue to grow!

 ### The Backstory...
 A high-profile client has hired your company to build a countdown clock web app to help them keep track of an internal deadline.
 Since this deadline keeps changing, the countdown must be able to be reset and adjusted as necessary.